 - Part of The Time Ships by Stephen Baxter is set in a Dyson Sphere.

 - In the final book of the Hyperion Cantos, The Rise of Endymion, the Ousters are growing an organic Dyson Sphere around a star.
 It does not have gravity.
-While this particular one is destroyed by the Pax war fleet it is revealed that there are more in existence.
+While this particular one is heavily damaged by the Pax war fleet (at least, the narrator assumes the damage was heavy — he is not a very smart guy and only saw the start of the battle) it is revealed that there are more in existence.

 - Second Genesis by Donald Moffitt is mostly set on a Dyson Sphere composed of planet-orbit sized disks, used to power a massive interstellar transmitter (The rest of the story is set on another of Dyson's conceptual objects, a Dyson Tree that has been converted into a Living Ship).

-- William Forstchen's Gamester Wars universe has a Dyson Sphere setting that's still being built— the Precursors' ancient robots have been at it for millions of years and it's still only half-complete, because it's big.
+- William R. Forstchen's Gamester Wars universe has a Dyson Sphere setting that's still being built—the Precursors' ancient robots have been at it for millions of years and it's still only half-complete, because of its size.
 There's also a Ring World Planet and other stellar-scale objects in the same universe.

 - Half of Century Rain is set in one of these, but it wasn't built for the normal reasons.
 The inside of the sphere is patterned with stars that match the stars in our own solar system, and by some pseudo-scientific method they shift as our own stars would, so that those inside the sphere don't know that they're not really on Earth.